Trunkie-251/Reymaland-lore-cache/Lore/Destiny.md

 ### Entertainer

 Lizards are hedonists.
-Sex role.
+Sex role, simple as.

 ### Face-dancer

-A face dancer is a non-sentient creature created for the means of infiltration and assasination
+A face dancer is a non-sentient creature created for the means of infiltration and assasination.
+Not self-aware, but damn-good at mimicking human behaviors to a tee.

+However, a good genesmith can literally *sniff* them out, due to being able to identify the pheromones used by fance-dancers to transformer.